 Leslie’s research centers on how Federal programs, including food and nutrition assistance programs, contribute to the economic well-being of families and children.
 She has contributed to a series of projects on health care utilization and health outcomes among SNAP and Medicaid participants and to research on the child support program, including barriers to employment and non-payment of child support.
 More recently, her research has focused on key WIC policy issues including program participation and retention, online ordering, and WIC’s role in the infant formula market.
 Leslie is a member of the National WIC Association Evaluation Committee and co-chair of the WIC Learning Collaborative.

-Leslie recently completed a three-year postdoctoral fellowship at the Institute for Research on Poverty at the University of Wisconsin – Madison.
-She holds a Ph.D. in Public Affairs from the University of Missouri – Columbia; an M.A. in Political Science from The University of North Carolina at Chapel Hill; and a B.A. in English from Truman State University in Kirksville, Missouri.
+Before joining ERS in 2020, Leslie completed a 3-year postdoctoral fellowship at the Institute for Research on Poverty at the University of Wisconsin – Madison.
+She holds a Ph.D. in public affairs from the University of Missouri – Columbia, an M.A. in political science from The University of North Carolina at Chapel Hill, and a B.A. in English from Truman State University in Kirksville, Missouri.